-Fine original color example of Richard Blome's scarce map of South America, the earliest folio sized map of South America to be engraved in England.
+Fine original color example of the first state of Richard Blome's scarce map of South America, the earliest folio sized map of South America to be engraved in England.

 Importantly, Blome's map is the first folio-sized map of South America to be published in Britain.
 While John Speed's 1626 atlas was published prior to Blome, the plates were engraved and printed in Amsterdam.

-Blome's map demonstrates the naïve engraving style characteristic of 17th Century English map publishers, and features 2 elaborate cartouches and a dedication, " To ye Right noble George Duke of Albemarle, Earle of Torrington,. . . ," a patron of Blome's work.
+Blome's map demonstrates the naïve engraving style characteristic of 17th Century English map publishers, and features a 2 elaborate cartouches and a dedication, " To the right honble.
+John Lord Belasis [sic], Baron of Worlabye in Lincolnshire &tc. [sic] this mapp is humbly dd. by R.R. [sic]", reverring to John, Baron Belasyse (1615-89), a key patron of Blome's work.